 5. Vitamin C–containing fruits

-Vitamin C is an important nutrient to help boost your immune system, which is especially important when you’re sick.
+Vitamin C is an important nutrient to your immune system, which is especially important when you’re sick.
 While supplements can help, your body can absorb nutrients like vitamin C more effectively from the foods you eat.

 Consider snacking on vitamin C–rich fruits while you have the flu.
 Some fruits high in vitamin C include strawberries, tomatoes, and citrus fruits.